massacresIV/PF1EE/docs/srd/classes/base/magus/magus.md

 </details>

 :::info[Changes]
-Spells per day maximum reduced by 1 at each level.
+Reduced maximum spells per day by 1 at each level.
 :::

 ## Arcane Pool (Su)